Factbox: Paul Ryan, Republican vice presidential candidate

 Here are key facts about Ryan.

-- A budget hawk committed to slashing federal spending and promoting small government, he put forward in 2009 a controversial plan to reform the tax code and eliminate the federal deficit, relying on tax cuts, reduced spending and a drastic overhaul of healthcare entitlements for the elderly.
-It was defeated in the House but it has become closely associated with him.
+- A budget hawk committed to slashing federal spending and promoting small government, he put forward a controversial plan in 2009 to reform the tax code and eliminate the federal deficit, relying on tax cuts, reduced spending and a drastic overhaul of healthcare entitlements for the elderly.
+It was defeated in the House but the plan has become closely associated with him.

 - Both his father and grandfather died of heart attacks in their 50s, making Ryan mindful of a healthy lifestyle.
 He leads some of his fellow lawmakers in a grueling daily exercise group.
 He is also a fan of the P90X DVD workout and his off-the-clock hobbies include hunting, fishing and camping.